myzhengSIMM/BioGDR/README.md

   - dgllife==0.2.9

 We recommend using the provided environment configuration file `env.yml`.
-You can create the environment using mamba:
+You can create and activate the environment using mamba:
 ```
 mamba env create -f env.yml
+conda activate biogdr
 ```
 We suggest using a V100 GPU with 32GB memory for training.